NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 :::info NOTE

 The resulting relation will have columns ordered such that all the columns of `srcRelOne` come first followed by the columns of `srcRelTwo` excluding the join attribute `attrTwo`.

+An example for the join operation can be seen [here](../User%20Interface%20Commands/dml.md#select--from-join-where).

 :::